| A I B I C I D I E I F I G I H I I I J I K I L I M I N I O I P I Q I R I S I T I U I V I W I X I Y I Z

 Biweekly mortgage

-Borrowers with a biweekly mortgage will submit their mortgage payments twice a month as opposed to once.
+Borrowers with a biweekly mortgage will submit their mortgage payments twice a month instead of once.
 This results in 26 payments annually, which means paying one extra month per year.
-A borrower with a 30-year biweekly mortgage could pay their loan off sooner than those with traditional payment schedules, even by year 25.
+This means a borrower could pay their loan off sooner than those with traditional payment schedules.

 Bridge loan